pedrofolim/devbox/howtos/howto.ruby_macports.md

 ## PART IV: Update Ruby GEMS and Bundler

-Finally, we want to update are [Ruby GEM libraries](https://rubygems.org/), and also install [Bundler](http://bundler.io/) to manage are Ruby GEM libraries.
+Finally, we want to update our [Ruby GEM libraries](https://rubygems.org/), and also install [Bundler](http://bundler.io/) to manage are Ruby GEM libraries.

 ```bash
 sudo gem update --system